Beyond-mean-field fluctuations for the solution of constraint satisfaction problems

 We show the result of the performance comparison in Figure \ref{fig:performance-comparison} for small ($N=50$) and large ($N=400$) CSPs.
 Panel a) shows the fraction of violated clauses as a function of the clause density for small instances.
 The solution of all solvers, including the exact solutions, show the same qualitative trend: Below $\alpha=1$, random MAX-2-SAT problems are almost always satisfiable \citep{Monasson97_1357}, thus the number of violated clauses $N_{\text{vc}}$ is zero.
 Increasing $\alpha$, i.e., adding more and more constraints (while having the same number of spins) naturally increases $N_{\text{vc}}$, implying that more and more clauses cannot be satisfied, even for the optimal solution.
 This trend is thus a property of the underlying CSPs and not a property of the solvers.
 The same trend can be observed for large instances (Figure \ref{fig:performance-comparison}b) where the exact solution is unfeasible to obtain due to the exponentially higher computational cost.

-To better compare the solution of different solvers we also show the approximation ratio relative to the optimum for small instances (Figure \ref{fig:performance-comparison}c), and the approximation ratio relative to G-sim, as the best performing solver, for large instances (Figure \ref{fig:performance-comparison}d).
-For both small and large instances we find the Glauber-based solvers to match or slightly outperform the other state-of-the-art solvers.
-In most cases (except for the small instances and large clause densities) the simulation G-sim performs best, followed by G-cov, G-var and G-mf (being the Hopfield network).
+To better compare the solution of different solvers we also show the approximation ratio relative to the optimum for small instances (Figure \ref{fig:performance-comparison}c), and the approximation ratio relative to G-sim for large instances (Figure \ref{fig:performance-comparison}d).
+For both small and large instances we find the Glauber-based solvers to match or slightly outperform the state-of-the-art solvers SDP-skew, quantum-mf and RUN-CSP.
+In most cases (except for the small instances and large clause densities) the simulation G-sim thereby performs best, followed by G-cov, G-var and G-mf (being the Hopfield network).
 This is intuitive from the theoretical analysis above: Fluctuations are important to continue exploring the state space and finding better solutions.
 The more fluctuations we include into solvers, the better the obtained performance.